Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Physics of the Maxwell model

 \subsection{The boxcar eraser}

+In statistics and signal processing, a boxcar average is a convolution of a time-domain signal with a rectangular aperture~\cite{Hieftje1972}.
+Similarly, the erasing procedure discussed here is a rectangular motion given by two parameters, the duration, $\tau_r$, and the amplitude of the motion, i.e., strain, $\epsilon_{r1}$.

-The erasing procedure is a prescribed motion that is performed after the initial stimulus with the goal of minimizing the stress after both motions are completed.
+In general, an erasing procedure is a prescribed motion that is performed after the initial stimulus with the goal of minimizing the stress after both motions are completed.
 We assume that the duration of the stimulus and erasing procedure is $\tau_s$ and $\tau_r$, respectively.
 For the rectangular stimulus, an erasing procedure can be found such that $\sigma(t)=0$ for $t>\tau_s+\tau_r$.

 We define a new stimulus in the time domain, labeled $\tilde{1}$ (tilde to show the case with erasing).
 In the time domain, it has the following functional form:

-The strain amplitude $\epsilon_{r1}$ is the erasing amplitude, which depends on the erasing time $\tau_r$.
+The strain amplitude $\epsilon_{r1}$ is the erasing amplitude, which depends on the erasing time, $\tau_r$.
 The dependence can be found as follows.
 The Laplace transformation of Eq.~(\ref{eq:stim:1e}) is

 From the inverse Laplace transform of the product of stimulus with response function, we obtain, after shifting the time axis, this time by $t^\ast = t-\tau_s-\tau_r$ again an exponential decay, identical to Eq.~(\ref{eq:decay}), although with an amplitude